Enrolling in Modular Learning,Enrolling in Modular Learning

 Your semester long preparatory subjects run predominantly online, with one face-to-face class scheduled in the last week of each of your block subjects.

-The process of completing your timetable is done via an online system called Allocate+ and is referred to as “class registration”.
+The process of completing your timetable is done via an online system called Allocate+ and is referred to as 'class registration'.

 Note: your subjects may take up to 2 hours to appear in Allocate+ after registering.
-If you don’t see your subjects immediately after registering in them, revisit this step a bit later!
+If you don’t see your subjects immediately after registering in them, revisit this step a bit later.

-You only need to select your class times for your Block 1 subject – you will automatically be added to classes at the same time for your remaining subjects!
+You only need to select your class times for your Block 1 subject – you will automatically be added to classes at the same time for your remaining subjects.

-Alternatively, you can follow these step-by-step instructions:
+Please follow these step-by-step instructions:

-1. Go to the Western Sydney University home page and navigate to the ‘Sign into’ tab in the top-right corner.
+1. Go to the Western Sydney University Students home page and navigate to the ‘Sign into’ tab in the top-right corner.

-3. On the right side of the page, select “2025 Student Login for Class Reg” and sign in using your Student ID and password.
+3. Select ‘Student Login for 2026 Class Registration’ and sign in using your Student ID and password.
 You are now logged into Allocate+.

 6. Take a look at the available classes for your Block 1 subject.
-Any classes that still have availability will display a blue “Select” button.
-Any classes that do not currently have places available will display a red “Full” icon.
-Select your preferred class times, and you should see a green “Allocated” icon next to your chosen classes.
+Any classes that still have availability will display a blue ‘Select’ button.
+Any classes that do not currently have places available will display a red ‘Full’ icon.
+Select your preferred class times, and you should see a green ‘Allocated’ icon next to your chosen classes.

-7. Finally, click on “Timetable” from the top menu to view your completed timetable.
+7. Finally, click on ’Timetable’ from the top menu to view your completed timetable.

 If you change your mind about your selected class times, you can login to Allocate+ and choose a different class if there is space available.
 You can change classes until the end of Week 1 in Block 1.
 And if you need a change after that date, simply submit a Timetable Allocation or Amendment form.